G2934 was born from a recipe we used for testing dolomite

 Notes

-This matte recipe was developed from our high-dolomite recipe originally used to compare shipments of dolomite for consistency.
-In our standard firings, this recipe produces both good mattenss and a very functional surface coupled with a low chance of crazing on almost any body.
+This matte recipe was developed from our high-dolomite recipe originally used to compare shipments of dolomite for consistency (but with much higher Al2Oe and SiO2).
+In our standard firings, this recipe produces both good mattenss and a durable surface coupled with a low chance of crazing on almost any body.
 This is not a reactive matte, it is intended for functional and durable surfaces.
-This is also adjustable, the degree of matteness can be controlled by blending in a glossy or cooling rate.
+This is also adjustable (the degree of matteness).

-WARNING: The degree-of-matteness is very dependent on cooling rate in the kiln.
+WARNING: The degree-of-matteness is very dependent on the cooling rate in the kiln.
 Fast cooling (e.g. our PLC6DS firing schedule in a lightly-loaded or smaller kiln) produces a silky matte or even glossy surface.
-Slower cooling (e.g. a heavily loaded kiln or the C6DHSC schedule) may produce a matter surface than you need (which is more subject to cutlery marking).
-Control the degree of mattness by either adapt the firing curve or blending in some glossy G2926B (simply the slurries pouring together, volumetrically is a good way to determine the ratio needed).
+Slower cooling (e.g. a heavily loaded kiln or the C6DHSC schedule) may produce a matter surface than you need (more subject to cutlery marking).
+Control the degree of mattness in three ways:

-This has a very low thermal expansion, meaning it won't craze on just about any clay body.
+This has a very low thermal expansion, meaning it will not craze on just about any clay body.
 However, on some, it could shiver or lead to glaze compression issues.
 Use G2934Y2 if this is a problem for you.

 https://plainsmanclays.com/g2934 documents this recipe using a variety of stains.